jamesec/jamesec.github.io/o/ungoogled.md

 It has been successfully installed, and you can skip the manual installation steps outlined below.
 Pin the `Chromium Web Store` badge in your browser's toolbar.
 (Badges are hidden by default)

-For certain older versions of `UnGoogled Chromium`, you may need to install this extension manually.
+For some older versions of `Ungoogled Chromium`, you may need to install this extension manually.
 See the information in the references section.

 ## Extensions
 <span style="border-bottom:1.5px solid; border-bottom-color:#f55066;">If you rarely use an extension, disable it at `chrome://extensions/` and re-enable it when needed.</span> For example, I only enable the `Awesome Screen Recorder & Screenshot` extension when I want to capture a full-page screenshot of a webpage.